allantsouza/eLTER-SO-Costs-web-application/README.md

 ├── eLTER-SO-costs-App.Rproj # RStudio project file
-├── .gitignore # Lists files to be ignored by version control system ├── LICENSE # The full text of the license for the project ├── README.html # Compiled HTML from README.md for detailed project information ├── README.md # Markdown text providing an overview of the project ├── renv # R environment setup with reproducibility in mind
+├── .gitignore # Lists files to be ignored by version control system ├── LICENSE # The full text of the license for the project ├── CODE_OF_CONDUCT.md # The code of conduct for the project ├── README.html # Compiled HTML from README.md for detailed project information ├── README.md # Markdown text providing an overview of the project ├── renv # R environment setup with reproducibility in mind